onflow/flow-101-quest/README.md

 ```javascript
 flow scripts execute ./get-yearbook-messages.cdc 0x5593df7d286bcdb8 --network=testnet
 ```
 > NOTE: if you cloned the repo, the file `./get-yearbook-messages.cdc` is located in `./cadence/scripts/`.
-Update the path in the command above accordingly, or navigate to that folder by typing `cd cadence/scripts/`.
+Based on where you are in the directory, update the path in the command above accordingly, or navigate to that folder by typing `cd cadence/scripts/`.

 You should be able to see a list of addresses and corresponding messages, they have left in our Yearbook.